APPENDICITIS

-Appendix is a small pouch located near the junction of the small and large bowel in the tummy.
-Appendix does not serve any known significant function in human.
+The appendix is a small pouch located near the junction of the small and large bowel in the tummy.
+The appendix does not serve any known significant function in humans.

 Inflammation or infection of the appendix is known as appendicitis.

-What are the cause and risk factors of Appendicitis?
+What are the causes and risk factors of Appendicitis?

 - Age: Most common in people between 10 and 30 years old.